 1. Undiagnosed Heart Conditions

-Athletes may have hidden heart problems, such as hypertrophic cardiomyopathy (HCM), which is one of the most common causes of sudden cardiac arrest in young athletes.
+Athletes may have hidden heart problems, such as Hypertrophic Cardiomyopathy (HCM), which is one of the most common causes of sudden cardiac arrest in young athletes.
 These conditions often go unnoticed without medical screening, but can cause the heart to fail unexpectedly during intense activity.

 Without proper medical screening, these hidden problems can turn dangerous during intense physical activity.
 The added stress of training or competition can trigger life-threatening arrhythmias or even cause the heart to stop suddenly.
 This is why regular cardiac check-ups, including ECG or echocardiograms for athletes, are so important.